stanislavsobolev/IntervalApp/README.md

 3. PostgreSQLConnectorService contain hardcoded data to connect to db - DBMS values can be changed if needed - it was made to simplify application showcase and implementation.
 It is recommended to use Authentication layer in real case.
+4. Application require only test_interval table
-4. Run main() method of com.sobolev.controller.IntervalsServiceDataPublisher class to start application
+5. Run main() method of com.sobolev.controller.IntervalsServiceDataPublisher class to start application
-5. Use payload.json in */resources/request* folder as an example to create REST request body
+6. Use payload.json in */resources/request* folder as an example to create REST request body
-6. Send POST request to */interval/append* (default value - *localhost:8080/interval/append*)
+7. Send POST request to */interval/append* (default value - *localhost:8080/interval/append*)
 service with intervals list data to optimize/add it to database
-7. Send POST request to */interval/select* service with single interval to select all overlapping intervals from table
+8. Send POST request to */interval/select* service with single interval to select all overlapping intervals from table
-8. Send DELETE request to */interval/delete* service with intervals list data to remove fully matching intervals from table
+9. Send DELETE request to */interval/delete* service with intervals list data to remove fully matching intervals from table
-9. In case connection to database is missing, requests will be gathered into QueriesPool.
+10. In case connection to database is missing, requests will be gathered into QueriesPool.
 DatabaseConnectionManager will check connection every 15 seconds, and if connection restored, Intervals stored in QueriesPool will be sent to database
-9. Every 1 hour optimization process will be started automatically for all database assuming it was possibly modified by third party applications.
-Automatic optimization process can be turned off by changing *run.scheduled.optimization* parameter to false in *scheduled.properties* file
+11. Every 1 hour optimization process will be started automatically for all database assuming it was possibly modified by third party applications.
+Automatic optimization process can be turned off/on by changing *run.scheduled.optimization* parameter to false/true respectively in *scheduled.properties* file Default value is false
-11. Both ways to modify data are correct.
+12. Both ways to modify data are correct.
 However, it is recommended to use single */interval/append* entry point to add new data by any application.
 This will guarantee that intervals will be always optimized.

 --------------

 **Application basics:**

-a.
-Application offer 4 methods to operate with test_interval table 3 of them recommended to use:
+- Application offer 4 methods to operate with test_interval table 3 of them recommended to use:
 1. append to insert new intervals and optimize them
 2. select to get existing intervals